Healthy Eating and Weight Loss Without Deprivation

 The Role of Hydration

 Hydration plays a crucial role in healthy eating as well as weight loss.
 Many times, we think that hunger is thirst and end up eating more than we need to.
 A water bottle at your desk and drinking throughout the day will keep you hydrated and decrease those random cravings.
-Also, drinking an ounce of water prior to meals could help you control portions and help improve digestion.
-Herbal teas and water infused with fruits such as lemons or cucumbers can provide a different flavors to your water intake.
+Also, drinking an ounce of water prior to a meal could help you control portions and improve digestion.
+Herbal teas and water infused with fruits such as lemons or cucumbers can provide different flavors to your water intake.

 Mindful Meal Planning